 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

 Condotta’s pick: QB Jordan Love, Utah State.

 Comment: Would Denver really go for a QB in the first round a year after taking Drew Lock in the second?
 Maybe not.
 But the Broncos probably should.
 Denver is locked in a division with Patrick Mahomes for the next decade or so.
 The Raiders are going to be aggressive about solving their QB issues.
-And the Chargers may well add Tagovailoa or Herbert this year.
+And the Chargers might well add Tagovailoa or Herbert this year.
 Unless the Broncos are absolutely sure about Lock — and I don’t know how they could be at this point — adding another QB to the mix who might be the real deal seems worth the risk.
 Still, a 20-17 TD-to-interception ratio last year is worrisome.

 Calkins’ pick: CB C.J.
 Henderson, Florida.